 It is ideal but certainly not compulsory to have a pre-pregnancy planning visit.
 This may be as simple as addressing common questions and misconceptions or as complicated as reviewing difficult medical conditions or previous pregnancy complications.

-The first visit in the pregnancy is scheduled at:
+The first visit in the pregnancy is scheduled at, or around:

 - 10 weeks gestation;